 5 October 2017

-Gabby Calvocoressi: Hi, I’m Gabby Calvocoressi.
+Gaby Calvocoressi: Hi, I’m Gaby Calvocoressi.
 Welcome to poetry at Southern Cultures.
 I’ve got Tyree Daye here with us today.
 We’re super excited.
 Tyree, you are the first poet to have a poem in Southern Cultures magazine just as I’ve become the poetry editor.

 Tyree Daye: Nice, nice.
 Yeah.